 To Fund Your Business?

 For some people, using personal loans to fund their business is their only option.
 It can also be risky, though, because you’ll be on the hook

 for repayment even if your business fails.
-It’s important to have a plan to repay the loan and to fully understand the terms of the agreement, generally known as “post-term covenants.”
+It’s essential to have a plan to repay the loan and to fully understand the terms of the agreement, generally known as “post-term covenants.”

 What Businesses Are Best For A

 Recession-proof businesses are the ones that offer a service people need, no matter the state of the economy.
 Food and groceries, retail consignment,

 accounting services, in-home senior care, technology and IT, and childcare may all fall into this category.
 Remember that recessions are just one of many threats that can impact a business’s ongoing success, and the term “recession resilient” that many franchisors use must be entirely vetted and rooted in reality.